 ² Quotations from Ragnar Kjartansson are from a 2013 interview with Pirelli HangarBicocca, Milan, and correspondence with the artist.

 Featuring: Ragnar Kjartansson, Shahzad Ismaily, Davíð Þór Jónsson, Kristín Anna Valtýsdóttir, Kjartan Sveinsson, Þorvaldur Gröndal, Ólafur Jónsson, and Gyða Valtýsdóttir.
 Collection of the Gund Gallery at Kenyon College, The Solomon R. Guggenheim Museum, and Institute of Contemporary Art, Boston.

 The Visitors special launch at Block Heater: Thursday 9 February, 7-9pm.

-The gallery will be open late for this special event as part of Calgary Folk Music Festival’s Block Heater, powered by ATB.
+The gallery was open late for this special event as part of Calgary Folk Music Festival’s Block Heater, powered by ATB.